ElinaBoman/rootme/README.md

 I would also like to work a bit more with adding stock numbers that will inform the user/store owner if a product is finished.

+I would like to create function for user to delete their Order History.
+At the moment there is no way for the user to delete the history and therefore the Order History will go on and on.
+It dosen't look very nice and does not create a great user experience.
+This is the feature feature I would prioritize above all the other features.

 ## Technologies Used
 ### Languages Used